Zoo Conservation

 - Purchase a Go Green Kit!

-- Each kit comes with a plethora of eco-friendly products that will help you reduce your use of plastic in your daily routine.
+- Each kit comes with an assortment of eco-friendly products that will help you reduce your use of plastic in your daily routine.
 All proceeds support the Zoo Crew’s conservation fund.

 SAVING AND RECLAIMING WATER

 Let’s face it, the Zoo uses lots of water to keep animal exhibits and night houses clean and to keep our vegetation lush.
 In the desert, water is very precious so we use it as responsibly as possible.
-We use highly treated waste-water, or “reclaimed” water, for many of our cleaning and irrigating needs.
-The Zoo Keepers use low-volume high-pressure hoses for their cleaning needs which reduces water use by 50% over a traditional hose.
+We use highly treated waste-water, or “reclaimed” water, for many of our non-animal area cleaning and irrigating needs.

 You can help save water at home by following these easy actions: